darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

       CONSTRAINT foo_email_key UNIQUE (e_mail)
     );

+To be able to protect data in table *foo* from being deleted let's apply a trigger in that table.

+    CREATE TRIGGER my_trigger_before_delete
+        BEFORE DELETE ON foo
+            FOR EACH ROW EXECUTE PROCEDURE protect_data();

-In below example I want to make a copy of data when field *row_change_time* is greater then 15 minutes.
+I will make a copy of data when field *row_change_time* is greater then 15 minutes.

     create or replace function protect_data()
     returns trigger as